CHARLES R. SMITH, JR. (STORY AND LIBRETTO)

 ANSEL ELGORT (HIP-HOP TRACKS)

 A DJ, producer, singer, and actor, Elgort has performed in major EDM concert venues and festivals around the world.
 He was nominated the 2017 Golden Globe Best Actor for his role in Baby Driver.
-Currently in pre-production on a new Steven Spielberg adaptation of West Side Story, his past credits include Carrie, John Green’s The Fault in Our Stars, and the Divergent series.
+Currently in pre-production on a new Stephen Spielberg adaptation of West Side Story, his past credits include Carrie, John Green’s The Fault in Our Stars, and the Divergent series.
 He is signed with Island Records and a graduate of LaGuardia Arts High School.

 FRANK X WALKER (ADDITIONAL Libretto and LYRICS)